-CME 395 - Undergraduate Research (research must be on a related topic and can be counted twice.
+- CME 395 - Undergraduate Research (research must be on a related topic and can be counted twice.
 Students must submit a brief description of the project for approval) (3)

 Students will apply to the program in the fall semester of their sophomore year.
 Due to the demanding nature of this Certificate program, students applying must have a 3.3 GPA and receive a B or better in Process Principles (CME 200).
 Students must also go through a selective interview process.